genexplain/api_tutorial_2022/tutorial/docs/index.md

 ## This tutorial

-The goal of this tutorial is to demonstrate how to carry out analyses on the geneXplain platform using the APIs with a focus on geneXplainR and the Java commandline application.
+The goal of this tutorial is to demonstrate how to carry out analyses on the geneXplain platform using the programming and commandline interfaces.

 For those who would like to firstly see an example analysis, a quick start is provided [here](first_example.md).